 As you walk through the Old Town, you will notice numerous fountains with statues.
 Each fountain is unique so take a closer look at them.
-Also, water from fountains is completely safe and free to drink.
+Water from fountains is completely safe and free to drink.

 House of Parliament

 The Parliament building is impressive from outside but what if I tell you that you can even go inside?
-The tours of the Parliament building are free of charge but you better book a spot in advance.
+The guided tours of the Parliament building are free of charge but you need to book a spot in advance.
 The tours are available in 4 languages and you are lucky if you can speak German: there are 2 tours available every day.
 Unfortunately, there was only one tour available in English once a week at the time of writing this post.

 The Clock Tower (Zytglogge)

 The Clock Tower is one of the most recognizable landmarks in Bern.
 Every hour people gather to watch the little figures move but don’t expect too much.
-The clock is really old so the most amazing part of “performance” is when you think how it can be so old and still working.
+The clock is really old so the most amazing part of “performance” is that it is even working being so old.

-Bear Park is a sight not to miss in Bern.
-The bear is a symbol of Bern and animals has been kept in the city since a long time.
+Bear Park is a popular tourist attraction in Bern.
+The bear is a symbol of Bern and animals has been kept in the city for a long time.
 In 2009 the new BearPark was opened on the banks of the Aare river.
 Now bears live in much better conditions and have bigger space for themselves than before.
 They are not always easy to spot but if you are lucky, you will love them!

-But even if you not so interested in seeing bears, Bear Park is worth visiting as it is one of the best spots for taking photos in Bern.
-From the bridge that leads to the park and from the lower and upper terrace, you get one of the best views of the city.
+Even if you not so interested in seeing bears, Bear Park is worth visiting as it is one of the best spots for taking photos in Bern.
+From the bridge that leads to the Bear Park and from the lower and upper terrace, you get one some of the best classical views of Bern.

 A Rose Garden, as a name suggest, will be especially interesting for flower lovers.
 But even if you arrive in the off-season, you can enjoy a beautiful view of the Old Town and Aare Loop.
 Locals like to chill here and if you want to save money on food, Rose Garden is a great place for a picknick.
-You can check the live webcam to see the view from the restaurant Rosengarten right now.
+You can check the live webcam to see the view from the restaurant Rosengarten.